Skip to content

 3. Imperfect Tense (Pretérito Imperfecto)

-When to use it: Ongoing or repeated past actions, descriptions in the past, background context.
+When to use it: Ongoing or repeated past actions, descriptions, background context.

 English equivalent: “I was eating” / “I used to eat” / “I would eat (habitually)”